frxception/almost-awesome-nest-boilerplate/docs/testing.md

 - Use `expect.assertions()` for async error testing

 ### 5. Coverage Goals
-- Aim for high test coverage (>80%)
+- **Target: 95% test coverage** for all code paths
 - Focus on business logic and critical paths
 - Don't sacrifice test quality for coverage numbers
+- Use coverage reports to identify untested code paths
+- Ensure all API endpoints are covered by E2E tests

 ## Continuous Integration